Gcp 180808 051 Compressed For Web

 Can I drink the tap water in Niseko?

 Yes.
-The tap water in the Niseko area is considered some of the best in Japan to drink.
+The tap water in the Niseko area is not only safe to drink but is also considered some of the freshest and best-tasting in Japan.

 Should I purchase travel insurance?